c0d3sh3lf/jenkins_pipeline/configurations/sonarqube.md

 * Configure SonarQube.
 Default administrator username and password for SonarQube would be `admin:admin`.
 * Update the password at first login

+## Adding Sonarqube plugin
+1. Login to Jenkins and go to "Manage Jenkins" and select "Plugin Manager"
+2. Look for "SonarQube Scanner for Jenkins" plugin and select it
+3. Select "Download and install after Restart"

 ## Adding code to Jenkinsfile
 Add below code in the Jenkinsfile